kerixyz/mat_stats_inference/README.md

 Mean and Standard Deviation of Video Game Sales based on their region. <br />
 ![](df_mean_sd.jpg)

-Distribution of sales in North America, Europe, and Japan
+Distribution of sales in North America, Europe, and Japan.
+These graphs are scaled by log 10 because it is right skewed.
+The scale allows us to better see and understand the distribution.

 ![](plot_na_dist.png)